mose/vagrant-gandi/README.md

 vagrant-gandi
 ======================

+_This project is work in progress and not ready for use yet_

 Vagrant-gandi is a provider plugin for Vagrant, to enable management of Gandi IaaS virtual servers.

 - create and destroy servers